Meet the Chamber Staff

 Jillian D’Amico Court is the Executive Director of Media and former Executive Assistant of the Chamber.
 Jillian grew up in Ellwood City and graduated from Lincoln High School in 2009.
 She graduated from Allegheny College with a BS in Environmental Science in 2013.
 Jillian worked as an Administrative Coordinator for Brandenburg Industrial Service Company.
 They were contracted to demolish the Horsehead Corporation located in Beaver County where the Shell ethylene cracker plant is currently being built.
 Then, in 2015, she moved to Charlotte, NC to work as the Environmental Field Engineer at Duke Energy Riverbend Steam Station for Brandenburg.
-Jillian did not enjoy being away from her family for long periods of time; therefore, she decided to move back to Ellwood in September 2016 after the project was over.
+Jillian did not enjoy being away from her family for long periods of time; therefore, she decided to move back to Ellwood City in September 2016 after the project was over.

-Since returning to Ellwood, Jillian has grown to appreciate the small town life.
+Since returning to Ellwood City, Jillian has grown to appreciate the small town life.
 Jillian is ecstatic to work with the Ellwood City Chamber and bring some fresh ideas to the table to make Ellwood City a better community to live in.

 Loralei Gallaher-Hink is the Executive Director of Membership, and lifelong resident of the Ellwood City Area.
 She graduated from Riverside High School in 2008 and attended California University of Pennsylvania where she received a BA in History in 2013.
 In May of 2014 she married Nicholas Hink, who also grew up in Ellwood City.
 They settled in West Pittsburg, where they still live with their son Brixton.